 - add additional publications and resources associated to the data.

 Your data made FAIR

-SHaRED supports the FAIR data principle using rich, describing metadata (ISO-standard UUID), controlled vocabularies Digital Object Identifiers (DOI) to make your data findable, accessible, interoperable, and reusable.
+SHaRED supports the FAIR data principle of describing data with rich metadata (ISO-standard UUID) using controlled vocabularies and assigned globally unique Digital Object Identifiers (DOI) to make your data findable, accessible, interoperable, and reusable.

 When uploading your data, SHaRED provides you with a simple interface to help you write structured metadata (in a similar way to other systems such as DRYAD and DataONE).
 Once submitted, your data will be assigned an open-access licence (international Creative Commons) and a citation to help others acknowledge its re-use.

 Discovery and retrieval of community-submitted data via TERN are equally as intuitive as submission.
 Users can search for data and their related metadata in the TERN Data Discovery Portal, and data extraction is simple and in a format suitable for uploading into research software such as statistical packages.

 Since the launch in 2016 of version 1, SHaRED has been used to curate, publish, and archive almost 100 datasets from individual researchers, government agencies, including Parks Australia.
 Their experiences in publishing their valuable data with TERN have been integral in the development of the latest version of SHaRED.